l33tlamer/yml-tips/README.md

 Coming soon™

-For immediate assistance, please email our customer support: support@toptal.com
+For further questions, join our Discord server at https://discord.gg/NfH6mGFuAB or the subreddit at https://www.reddit.com/r/PlexMetaManager/